Red-Team-SNCF/Red-Team-SNCF.github.io/_posts/2024-04-30-how-to-create-your-own-mythic-agent-in-c.md

 }
 {% endhighlight %}
 In the `Payload_Type` folder, we have two folders `python_services` and `go_services`.
-Each one implement the same services but one is written in golang and the other one in python.
+Each one implements the same services but one is written in golang and the other one in python.
 For this article, we will use python, so let's delete the `go_services` folder, since we won't actually use it.

 ![Python services content](assets/img/posts/20240430/python_service.png)

-Here we have multiple folder for multiple services.
+Here we have multiple folders for multiple services.
 Since we only want to have only an agent and its translator, we will remove all the others folders to keep only `basic_python_agent` and `translator`.

 To have our two services running with Mythic, we need to uncomment the import of the translator in the `main.py` file.
 {% highlight python %}